mbmustafabolat-hue/BHIG/README.md

 - OSF Project: https://osf.io/xmdea/

 Scientific status: B-HİG is presented as a theoretical research framework and computational model candidate, not as an established physical theory.

+## arXiv Status

+An arXiv-ready technical manuscript has been prepared, but arXiv submission is currently deferred because the account requires endorsement for the selected category.

+The manuscript is still publicly available through this repository, OSF, and Zenodo.